-7.11 Failure to Respond
+Failure to Respond

 Failure to submit a response to IRB requirements within 90 days of the IRB date of determination may result in administrative closure of the IRB file (for new study submissions).
 When research has IRB approval, and an investigator fails to respond to requirements related to a subsequent submission (eg, a request for modification), the IRB chair or IRB director reviews the circumstances, including any potential impact on human subjects, and contacts the investigator to try to secure a response.
-If the investigator continues to be unresponsive, the failure of the investigator may be considered non-compliance and will be reviewed in accordance with the procedures in Section 16.
+If the investigator continues to be unresponsive, the failure of the investigator may be considered non-compliance and must be reviewed in accordance with the procedures in Section 16, Non-Compliance.
 Notice, including an explanation, is sent by HRPP/IRB staff to the investigator.
 An extension beyond 90 days may be granted by the IRB if the investigator provides sufficient cause.

-7.12 Appeal of IRB Decisions
+Appeal of IRB Decisions

-When an IRB research study is disapproved or deferred, the IRB will notify the investigator in writing about the specific deficiencies and the modifications that are necessary for appropriate IRB approval.
+When an IRB research study is disapproved or deferred, the IRB notifies the investigator in writing about the specific deficiencies and the modifications that are necessary for appropriate IRB approval.
 The IRB shall include in its written notification a statement of the reasons for its decision and give the investigator an opportunity to respond in person or in writing.
-Similarly, when research is suspended in part or in full, or terminated, the IRB will notify the investigator in writing of the suspension or termination and the reasons for its decision.
+Similarly, when research is suspended in part or in full, or terminated, the IRB notifies the investigator in writing of the suspension or termination and the reasons for its decision.

 In cases where there is disagreement between the IRB and the investigator regarding the nature and extent of requested changes or the necessity of or basis for a suspension or termination, the investigator may submit an appeal to the IRB to request reconsideration.
+The investigator may be invited to attend the IRB meeting to discuss the request and provide information, and is required to leave the meeting prior to the IRB's final deliberations and vote.
 In the event a disagreement cannot be resolved, the investigator and/or the IRB may make an appeal to the assistant dean for Research Compliance or Institutional Official, either of whom may organize a meeting to help facilitate discussion between the IRB and the investigator.
 While the Institutional Official may provide input and make recommendations to the investigator and IRB for resolution of the matter, final determinations for approval/required modifications/disapproval remain under the purview of the IRB.

-7.13 Research Previously Approved by Another IRB
+Research Previously Approved by another IRB

-When an investigator transfers research to the medical school that was previously approved by another IRB, the investigator must notify both IRBs and submit the research for review under the procedures covered by this section.
+When an investigator transfers research oversight to the medical school IRB that was previously approved by another IRB, the investigator must notify both IRBs and submit the research for review under the procedures covered by this section.
 The IRBs work together to determine the effective date of transfer and any steps necessary to avoid a lapse in IRB oversight during the transfer process.

-Section 8.
-Study Suspension, Termination, and Investigator Hold
+Section VIII: Study Suspension, Termination, and Investigator Hold

-8.1 Suspension and Termination
+Suspension and Termination

 IRB approval may be suspended or terminated if research is not being conducted in accordance with IRB or regulatory requirements or has been associated with unexpected problems or serious harm to subjects.
-See Section 15 for a discussion of unanticipated problems and Section 16 for a discussion of non-compliance.
+See Section 15 Unanticipated Problems Involving Risks to Subjects or Others and Section 16 Non-compliance for further discussion.